Visyond/website-hugo/site/content/pricings/pricingplans.md

       limitslist:
         - title: 10 projects
         - title: 10 scenarios
-        - title: Share with up to 10 collaborators
+        - title: 10 collaborators per project
-          tooltip: Functionality available to collaborators depends on their own plan.
+          tooltip: "A collaborator is a stakeholder that, depending on the permissions you set and their subscription, can view or edit all or some worksheets and dashboard/slides.\r"
         - title: 100MB storage
         - title: 2 external sources
       markdown: ''